sri123vk/Defending-RAG-Systems-Against-Prompt-Injection/README.md

 | Combined Defense | **0.0%** | 100% | **0.0%** |
 | Adaptive Attack vs Delimiting | **0.0%** | 100% | — |

-> **Recommendation:** Use **Prompt Delimiting** as the primary defense.
-It achieves 0% ASR, 100% BU, and 0% leakage rate — with zero infrastructure cost and no model training required.

 ---

 ## Tech Stack